Nordix/keycloak-secrets-vault-provider/docs/overview.md

 A secret named `ldap-bindpw` created in `my-realm` is not the same as `ldap-bindpw` in `your-realm`.

 Secrets Manager is accessible only via the REST API and a user interface within Keycloak Admin Console is not available.

+### KV Storage Layout

+Each secret is stored in OpenBao or HashiCorp Vault as a key-value map containing only a single entry with the key `secret` and value being the actual secret value.

 ## Caching of Secrets